A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Variability model formalism

 \section{Variability model formalism}

 Our model builds on the analytic scheme proposed by \citealt{Ingram_2013}, in which the power spectrum and cross spectrum of the local mass accretion rate are calculated first and converted into those of the flux.
-Thus, we mainly focus on the prescriptions, which differ from those in \citealt{Ingram_2013}.
-The full technical method to calculate the power spectra and time lags of the flux is described in Appendix \ref{sec:app_a}, but we outline the various steps below.
+Thus, we mainly focus on aspects of prescription that differ from those in \citealt{Ingram_2013}.
+The full technical method to calculate the power spectra and time lags of the flux is described in Appendix~\ref{sec:app_a}, but we outline the various steps below.